Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-\paragraph{Angular dependence} As mentioned in Section \ref{MML:phen}, the SOTs are anisotropic, i.e., their magnitude changes depending on the magnetization direction in a way that is more complex than described by Eq.~\eqref{eq:torquedef}.
-The magnitude of this anisotropy is characterized by the coefficients $\tau^{\{2n\}}_{\rm DL,FL}$ in Eq.~(\ref{eq:angledt}) and can be quite large, as measured in Pt/Co/AlO$_x$ \cite{Garello2013}, Ta/CoFeB/MgO \cite{Avci2014,Qiu2014}, and Pd/Co/AlO$_x$ \cite{Ghosh2017}.
-Figure~\ref{Fig_SOT_angdep} shows that both FL and DL torques increase in absolute value when the magnetization points in-plane, which is the typical behavior observed in metal multilayers.
-The anisotropies of the FL and DL components differ from each other and can reach up to a factor of 4 depending on the material and annealing conditions.
+\paragraph{Angular dependence} As mentioned in Subsection \ref{MML:phen}, the SOTs are anisotropic, i.e., their magnitude changes depending on the magnetization direction in a way that is more complex than described by Eq.~\eqref{eq:torquedef}.
+In polycrystalline systems with $C_{2v}$ symmetry, the magnitude of this anisotropy is characterized by the coefficients $\tau^{\{2n\}}_{\rm DL,FL}$ in Eq.~(\ref{eq:angledt}).
+As measured in Pt/Co/AlO$_x$ \cite{Garello2013}, Pt/Co/MgO \cite{Gweon2019}, Ta/CoFeB/MgO \cite{Avci2014,Qiu2014}, and Pd/Co/AlO$_x$ \cite{Ghosh2017}, the SOT anisotropy can be quite large.
+Figure~\ref{Fig_SOT_angdep} shows that both field-like and damping-like torques increase in absolute value when the magnetization points in-plane, which is the typical behavior observed in metal layers.
+The anisotropies of the field-like and damping-like components differ from each other and can reach up to a factor of 4 depending on the material and annealing conditions.

-The angular dependence of the SOT, although quite general, provides additional clues about the physics taking place in these ultrathin multilayers.
-Three possible physical mechanisms can generate such an angular dependence: (i) the presence of D'yakonov-Perel relaxation \cite{Ortiz2013}, (ii) the distortion of the Fermi surface when changing the magnetization direction due to strong spin-orbit coupling \cite{Lee2015,Haney2013a}, and (iii) the angular dependence of the interfacial mixing conductance, i.e., the change of spin absorption as a function of the magnetization direction \citet{Amin2016a}.
-All these effects arise at the interface, but additional effects related to spin scattering in the NM may also be relevant, such as, e.g., spin swapping \cite{Saidaoui2016}.
+The angular dependence of the SOT, although quite general, provides additional clues about the physics taking place in these ultrathin layers.
+Different physical mechanisms can generate such an angular dependence: (i) the presence of D'yakonov-Perel relaxation \cite{Ortiz2013}, (ii) the distortion of the Fermi surface when changing the magnetization direction due to strong spin-orbit coupling \cite{Lee2015,Haney2013a}, and (iii) the angular dependence of the interfacial mixing conductance, i.e., the change of spin absorption and reflection as a function of the magnetization direction \cite{Amin2016a,Baek2018}.
+Additional effects related to spin scattering in the nonmagnetic metal may also be relevant, such as, e.g., spin swapping \cite{Saidaoui2016}.
 Interestingly, \citet{Qiu2014} reported that the angular dependence of the two torque components vanishes when decreasing the temperature, an observation that highlights the importance of scattering events in the emergence of the angular dependence of the SOTs.
+Finally, systems characterized by low crystalline symmetry may display additional contributions not included in Eqs.~\eqref{eq:angledt} and \eqref{eq:angleft} due to the specific symmetry of the spin and orbital textures\cite{MacNeill2017,Chen2016c}.